 Generally speaking, jerky is cooked and smoked to speed up the dehydrating process (often an artificial smokey flavour is used).
 It is pumped full of non-natural ingredients to enhance the taste and shelf life of the product.
-This results in a product with very low nutritional and mostly a bad taste.
+This results in a product with very low nutritional value and mostly a bad tasting product.

 Biltong is more of an artisanal process in the way that it is made slowly, using mainly salt and air to cure and dry the meat.
 Biltong producers across the globe all have their own unique method to achieve the typical dried meat outcome but traditionally the main ingredients are salt, pepper and coriander.

-The meat is marinated in the spice for up to 48 hours (or more) and then the strips of steak are hung up in a temperature controlled environment between 24-28 degrees celsius, with air movement (fans) that flows across the strips of meat, allowing the salt to sink in, extract the moisture and getting the flavour into the meat.
+Typically, the meat is marinated in the spice for up to 48 hours (or more) and then the slabs of steak are hung up in a temperature controlled environment between 24-28 degrees celsius, with air movement (fans) that flows across the strips of meat, allowing the salt to sink in, extract the moisture and getting the flavour into the meat.

 Because of the very low temperature in the drying process the meat is not cooked and thus retains much more of its natural proteins and nutrients.